albergap/5G-EVE-PORTAL-BACKEND-fs/README.md

 - Path/download/{fileUuid}: Table 29

 ## Tests
-- GET /: list of all uploaded files and form for upload
+- GET /: list of all uploaded files downloadables and form for upload
-- POST /: RequestParam file and dzuuid
+- POST /: upload file *multipart/form-data* `file` and `dzuuid`

 # Configurations